oc8/django-rest-quickstart-template/readme.md

 ## Installation

 1. Clone this repository to your computer
 2. Navigate to the project directory
+3. Copy the `.env.example` file to `.env` and fill in the environment variables
-3. Start the server with the command `make`
+4. Start the server with the command `make`

 ## Organization